This is the process of how I built my first homelab server for under AUD $60, what I planned to do with it and what I learned along the way.

 Hardware and Upgrades

-The base specs were simple:
+The server specs were simple:

 - HP ProDesk 400 G2 SFF